 - Run errands (such as dropping off dry cleaning)

-Seasonal chore ideas for teens and tweens
+Seasonal chore ideas for kids and teens

 You might want to add extra seasonal tasks to your kids’ chore list to give them the chance to earn extra money, like washing patio furniture, salting the walkway, and weeding the garden.